- Being a social bird from the open forest, the hen has developed a wide range of sounds for communication.

 - If a direct head-to-head stance is taken, then pecking will ensue.

-- The main purpose of pecking is in eating and it's a very precisely tuned movement of the head and neck, the feed being first picked up and then in a further movement of the head, it is swallowed.
+- The main purpose of pecking is in eating and it's a very precisely tuned movement of the head and neck, the feed is first picked up and then in a further movement of the head, it is swallowed.

 - Incorrect timing of these movements would severely jar the neck.
 The bird's binocular vision is important in judging the distance to peck with the eye membranes closed at the moment of impact.